sunliang711/genfrontend/README.md

 ```
 1. build
 ./build.sh pack
-2. upload to github release
+2. upload to github release(with a new tag, eg: vX.X)

 ```